 This is another tax UK Airbnb Hosts need to be aware of, although it only arises when you sell your property.

 Capital Gains Tax If You Rent a Room in Your Own House

-When you sell the home you live in you are not subject to paying capital gains tax and if you only ever have one lodger at a time, then you will continue to benefit from being exempt from capital gains tax.
+When you sell the home you live in, you are not subject to paying Capital Gains Tax.
+Furthermore, if you only ever have one lodger at a time, then you will continue to benefit from being exempt from Capital Gains Tax.

 However, if you choose to rent more than one room in your house at a time, or perhaps consider renting out other parts like your driveway, then you will start to face the possibility of having to pay capital gains tax on these parts of the property if you choose to sell it.